ApiLogicServer/Docs/docs/index.md

 <details markdown>

-<summary>Customize the Logic and API</summary>
+<summary>Customize and Iterate the Logic and API</summary>

 Declare executable **spreadsheet-like rules** - 40X more concise than code - using GenAI or code completion.
 These address multi-table derivations and constraints, and role-based row filtering.

-Declarative rules play a significant role in iterative development with support for **maintenance automation:**
+Declarative rules promote iterative development with support for [maintenance automation](FAQ-Maintenance.md){:target="_blank" rel="noopener"}, with automation for invocation, ordering, dependency management and optimization.

-* Rule are **automically invoked, and ordered.**  So, unlike code, you can add/alter rules without worrying about where to place them so they run, and in the proper order, with automatic chaining (dependency management).

-* Rules are **automatically optimized,** reducing SQLs by pruning and adjustment-based aggregates.

-* Debug rules using the IDE **debugger,** and the **logic trace,** which shows which rules fire.

 Use Python to **extend the rules** (e.g, to send a Kafka message), and use the Flask framework to **extend the API:**

+Use your IDE debugger and the logic log to debug logic.

 ![Flexibility of a Framework](images/sample-ai/copilot/customize.png)
 </details>